AhmetErenIncir/Custom-Skip-List-Implementation/README.md

 # Custom-Skip-List-Implementation
-Custom Skip List Implementation using java
+Custom Skip List Implementation using java for CSE 222 Course